RachelRautenberg/stock-analysis/README.md

 ##### Runtime for each year was reduced to almost a tenth of a second, total reduction time of over half a second!
 The recommendation remains the same, with the lean toward RUN stocks.

 ### Summary
 #### One clear advantage to refactoring code is the reduced run time.
 This would be even more impactful as data size grows.
-Another advantage is the time saved in writing the VBA analysis code from scratch.
+Refactoring should result in overall reduced code block that is both easier to read and edit.
+Future editing should then result in lower errors on output or need to debug.

+#### Disadvantage to refactoring code, time spent to first review and gather traction in the code to understand what was previously written.